ray-mitchell/meetup-handbook-edits/meetups-gettingstarted.md

 *   Find a time when people can attend.
 *   Choose a location that is easy to find and has easy or free parking.
-*   If you select a topic choose one that you are interested in or knowledgeable of.
+*   If you select a topic choose one that you are interested in or knowledgeable about.

 How to spread the word: